flxbl-io/docs-sfp/running-sfp-as-a-server/sfp-pro-server-architecture-overview/network-architecture-and-integration-system.md

 ### Integration Architecture

-The integration system in sfp pro Server needs to handle several distinct types of communication patterns.
+The integration system in sfp pro server needs to handle several distinct types of communication patterns.
 Let's examine how these work together:

 ```mermaid
 graph TD